Testimonials

 “This class NEEDS to stay!
 Talk about real application to the ‘real world’.
 We formed a team with other individuals and attempted to create something that provides benefit to others in the community!
 This was an incredible experience, one that I held very close to my heart during my time at the University of Michigan.

 This class must not go.
-Life is about teams and this class is about that, forming one and attempting to execute a common goal all while working through the relationships with one and other.
+Life is about teams and this class is about that, forming one and attempting to execute a common goal all while working through the relationships with one another.
 GO BLUE!!!”

 Michael McDonnell